Meet the Agape Fellowship Pastors and Elders

 Outside of ministry, I enjoy spending quality time with my wife and son, exploring the outdoors through hiking and fishing, playing board games, diving into a good book, and watching the Golden Knights!

-Tom Von Olszewski - Elder Candidate
+Tom Von Olszewski - Pastor/Elder

 My name is Tom von Olszewski.
 I was born in New Jersey where I grew up going to a Baptist church.
 After high school, I attended Liberty University for about two years before being accepted into the Army Warrant Officer Flight Training program.
 After flight training, I was based in Honduras, Anchorage Alaska, and El Paso Texas before I resigned.
 After getting out of the military I spent the following summer working at an all boys christian camp in upstate New York where I helped train 14-16 year-olds to become leaders and future camp counselors… basically helping to make them more resilient and help develop their judgment and decision-making skills.
 After that, I became an airline pilot for a few different companies.
 Around this time I met my beautiful wife Christina.
 We dated for about 9 months and got married about a year after we met.
 We met through a long string of friends and dated long distance as she lived in Austin Texas and I lived in Lynchburg Virginia.
 After getting married, we lived in Virginia for a few years and eventually moved to Texas.
 There, we started a junk removal business and spent a few years learning to run a small business and spent time with Christina’s side of the family.
 Amos was born and we began a new chapter into parenthood.
 The economy ended up not being conducive to small business ownership and I went back to the airlines.
 I eventually got hired at Alaska Airlines which allowed us to move to Alaska in pursuit of a lifestyle with more adventure for our family as we build a life together.